i3l/CCDA-project/CCDAexecutable/readme.txt

 CDAgen.jar is a runnable Jar file, which can be executed at the command line if you have a Java platform.
 Please make sure if you have Java Runtime Environment is installed.
-Some JAVA installations do not configure the path to installed JAR.
-In this case, please add the path to a path system variable.
+Some JAVA installations do not configure the path to the installed JAR.
+In this case, please add the path to JAR file into a path system variable.

 Once you download ZIP frile for CCDA generator, unzip the downloaded document.
 Using command line tool, change directory (cd) to the unziped folder.
 Then, follow the instruction above.

-Unless you are manually speicifying a name for CSV file, you need to run the jar file within the same direcotry where default CSV file exists.
+Unless you are manually providing name of the CSV file as a input variable, you need to run the JAR file within the direcotry where you are running the JAR file from.